danperryy/Python-ODB-Scan-Tool/README.md

 ### Usage

 After installing the library, simply import pyobd, and create a new OBD connection object.
-By default, pyOBD-IO will scan for Bluetooth and USB serial ports (in that order), and will pick the first connection it finds.
+By default, python-OBD will scan for Bluetooth and USB serial ports (in that order), and will pick the first connection it finds.
 The port can also be specified manually by passing a connection string to the OBD constructor.
 You can also use the scanSerial helper retrieve a list of connected ports

 	import obd